adammaj1/periodic-points-of-complex-quadratic-polynomial-using-newton-method/README.md

 # License

-This project is licensed under the  Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 - see the [LICENSE](LICENSE) file for details

 # technical notes
 GitLab uses: